 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Norway’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Norway’s air carrier operations.
 Further information may be found on the FAA's safety assessment page.

-This replaces the Country Specific Information for Norway dated June 11, 2012, without substantive updates.
+This replaces the Country Specific Information for Norway dated June 11, 2012, adding information on travel to Svalbard and LGBT travel in Norway.